-Penn State Managed Scholarships
+Penn State Education Abroad Scholarships

 The following scholarships are offered through the Education Abroad Office for students studying on approved Penn State programs.
 Penn State students participating in officially sponsored Education Abroad programs are eligible.

-The Grant-in-Aid Scholarship is issued through the Education Abroad Office for students studying on approved Penn State programs.
+The Grant-in-Aid Scholarship is issued through the Education Abroad office for students studying on approved Penn State programs.
 Penn State students participating in officially sponsored Education Abroad programs are eligible to apply.
 This scholarship is not guaranteed and is competitive.

 Named scholarships are made available to regularly enrolled undergraduate students, who have been accepted into an Education Abroad program and meet the eligibility requirements of the scholarship.